 In as little as one year, Eller’s Master’s in Finance program prepares you for lucrative careers in everything from financial management and planning to investment banking and beyond.
 In fact, the program is ranked number one in the nation for employment rates, and tied for number one worldwide.

-The Arizona Board of Regents has not finalized tuition for Summer 2019.
+The Arizona Board of Regents has not finalized tuition for 2020-21.
 The figures below are an estimate of the expected charges and other expenses.